ipfs/kubo/docs/config.md

 ### `Addresses.Gateway`

-Multiaddr or array of multiaddrs describing the address to serve the local gateway on.
+Multiaddr or an array of multiaddrs describing the address to serve the local gateway on.

 Supported Transports: